 Again, you can deduct prior year net capital losses from any remaining capital gains in the way that produces the best result.
 See discussion for step D1 on the previous page.
-However, you must deduct them in the order in which they were made - for example, you must deduct a 1995-96 year capital loss before a 1998-99 year capital loss.
+However, you must deduct them in the order in which they were made - for example, you must deduct a 1995-96 income year capital loss before a 1998-99 income year capital loss.

-At 4D to 4I, show the amounts of prior year net capital losses in the order you have chosen and the total at L. At 4J to 4O, show the capital gains after you have applied the current year capital losses and prior year net capital losses.
+At 4D to 4I, write the amounts of prior year net capital losses you have chosen to be deducted and the total at $\bf L$.
+At 4J to 4O, write the capital gains after you have applied the prior year net capital losses.

-You can carry forward any unapplied prior year net capital losses (4C minus L) to reduce the capital gains in later income years.
+You can carry forward any unapplied prior year net capital losses (${\bf 4C}$ minus ${\bf L}$) to reduce the capital gains in later income years.
 There is no time limit on how long you can carry forward these losses.